Debydave/Data-Projects/README.md

 # Data-Projects
-This repository is for many of the data projects in Python and MySQL that I have done.
+This repository showcases the data projects in Python and MySQL that I have done.